Why you can trust Tom's Guide

 On the other hand, the Galaxy S10 Plus gives you considerably longer battery life, a brighter and slightly bigger OLED display and faster performance than the Pixel 3 XL.
 And the S10 Plus simply looks better and is more compact than the Pixel 3 XL, which has a pretty big notch and larger bezels.
 Another way to put it is that Samsung wins on hardware and Google wins on software.

-The Galaxy S10 Plus is the ultimate Android phone for power users who don't want to pay the higher premium for the Galaxy S20.
-This phone gives you a big and immersive full-screen experience, very capable cameras and fast performance in a slick design.
+The Galaxy S10 Plus is a great Android phone for those who don't want to pay the higher premium for the Galaxy S20.
+This handset gives you a big and immersive full-screen experience, very capable cameras and fast performance in a slick design.
 The 12.5 hours of battery life also makes the S10 Plus the longest running Samsung phone ever and one of the longest-lasting phones you can buy.

 Samsung also deserves credit for how seamlessly the ultrasonic fingerprint sensor and Wireless PowerShare features work.
 The company is moving away from gimmicks and is instead focusing on innovations that make your life easier, which is great to see.